matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Validated Performance Impact

-High inventory (WIP) is a major contributor to poor **Lead Time for Changes**.
-The DORA findings strongly support this: keeping work small and continuously integrated leads to faster feedback, lower risk, and shorter lead times — hallmarks of high-performing teams.
+High inventory (WIP) directly impacts both throughput and stability.
+It is a major contributor to poor **Lead Time for Changes**, as work waits in queues.
+It also increases the **Change Failure Rate**, as large, complex batches are inherently riskier to merge and deploy.
+The DORA findings strongly support this: keeping work small (low WIP) leads to faster, safer, and more reliable delivery.

 ## 3. Motion